Khobragade Multispeciality Hospital

 • Quick recovery

-Step 7: Surgical Treatment Options
+Surgical Treatment Options For Fibroids treatment planning

-In severe cases, surgery becomes necessary.
+Fibroids treatment planning – In severe cases, surgery becomes necessary.
 However, doctors always consider less invasive methods first.

 1. Myomectomy